Last Updated on May 11, 2022

-From coffee shops, to cowork cafes, and even hotels, WiFi hackers are lurking at a variety of locations that commonly offer free WiFi, just waiting to compromise your smartphone’s privacy.
+From coffee shops, to cowork cafes, and even hotels, WiFi hackers are lurking at a variety of locations that commonly offer free WiFi, just waiting to compromise your cell phone’s privacy.

 If you still prefer free public WiFi to save your mobile data, here are tips to protect your privacy.

-- Encryption tools: A third-party tool or the smartphone device scrambles data before sending it to the WiFi network.
+- Encryption tools: A third-party tool or the cell phone device scrambles data before sending it to the WiFi network.
 The scrambled data becomes untraceable to hackers and therefore keeps your device safe.
-Newer smartphone devices come with built-in encryption tools.
-Smartphone users with older phone models might want to look at 3rd-party encryption options like a VPN tool.
+Newer cell phone devices come with built-in encryption tools. cell phone users with older phone models might want to look at 3rd-party encryption options like a VPN tool.

-- Disable Auto-WiFi Connect: Many smartphones automatically connect to an open WiFi network once the device has come within range.
+- Disable Auto-WiFi Connect: Many cell phones automatically connect to an open WiFi network once the device has come within range.
 It’s better to keep this setting OFF.
 You can manually review the WiFi networks available and decide for yourself which one might be the safest.